ScottKolo/tips-prework/README.md

 # Pre-work - Tips

 Tips is a tip calculator application for iOS.
-It was created as part of the iOS Pre-work for the Code Path Course at Texas &amp;M.
+It was created as part of the iOS Pre-work for the Code Path Course at Texas A&amp;M.

 Submitted by: Scott Kolodziej